grecyaDangio/grecyaDangio/README.md

 ## 🚀 Currently Working On

-- **Master's Thesis**: Engaged in rigorous research and application of my academic learnings to contribute meaningful insights to the field of Computer Science & Engineering and doing a intership at Cherrydata srl.
+- **Master's Thesis**: Engaged in rigorous research and application of my academic learnings to contribute meaningful insights to the field of Computer Science & Engineering and doing a intership at [Cherrydata] (https://www.cherry-data.com/).

 ## 🎨 About Me